 In re Abbott Laboratories Norvir Antitrust Litigation

-An important victory is obtained against a drug company on behalf of HIV-positive patients and the public at large.
+An important victory against a drug company on behalf of HIV-positive patients and the public at large

-Labaton Sucharow served as co-lead counsel in this lawsuit, where it helped break new ground in antitrust law while scoring significant victories on behalf of consumers with HIV.
-In 2003 Abbott Laboratories ("Abbott") quadrupled the price of a key HIV drug, Norvir, in an effort to harm competitors whose drugs were dependent on combination with Norvir.
-Despite boycotts by HIV physicians and investigations launched by several states and a congressional committee, Abbott refused to roll back its anticompetitive price hike.
+Labaton Sucharow served as co-lead counsel in this lawsuit and helped break new ground in antitrust law while scoring significant victories on behalf of consumers with HIV.
+In 2003 Abbott Laboratories (Abbott) quadrupled the price of a key HIV drug, Norvir, in an effort to harm competitors whose drugs were dependent on combination with Norvir.
+Despite boycotts by HIV physicians and investigations launched by several states and a congressional committee, Abbott refused to roll back its anti-competitive price hike.

 In 2004, Labaton Sucharow brought suit against Abbott on behalf of the Service Employees International Union Health and Welfare Fund, alleging that Abbott had violated antitrust laws by means of the Norvir price hike.
 After unsuccessfully moving to dismiss the case, Abbott brought a summary judgment motion arguing that it owned a patent on the method of using Norvir to boost other HIV drugs, and that it could legally prevent consumers from using Norvir with these drugs.
-On behalf of its client, Labaton Sucharow urged that the Court reject Abbott's patent arguments and send the case to a jury.
+On behalf of our client, Labaton Sucharow urged the court to reject Abbott's patent arguments and send the case to a jury.